 Third party deductions work much the same way as a regular deduction except you can specify a third party bank account for the deducted amount to be automatically paid into if you're using PayHero's Bank Batch File payment option.

-Important: When creating a custom deduction pay item using the Recipient Name 'Inland Revenue' will cause any amounts associated with the Pay Item to be included in Bank Batch File payments to Inland Revenue.
+Important: Creating a custom deduction pay item using the Recipient Name 'Inland Revenue' will cause any amounts associated with the Pay Item to be included in Bank Batch File payments to Inland Revenue.
 In order to process these separately use a recipient name of 'IRD'.

 This deduction type is used for Payroll Giving and enables you to set up a different donation pay item for each donee organisation.
 Additional information is available in our support article on Payroll Giving.